Khaing-su-wai/miit_fdp/README.md

 # Sequential Logic Optimisations

-We will try to understand each of the sequential optimisations through different RTL code examples.
-For each example, We also check the synthesis implementation through yosys to understand how the optimisations take place.
+We will use many RTL code examples to try to understand each sequential optimization.
+To further understand how the optimizations are carried out, we additionally check the synthesis implementation for each example using yosys.

 All the optimisation examples are in files dff_const2.v,dff_const3.v,dffconst4.v and dff_const5.v.
 All of these files are under the verilog_files directory.